mmiscool/aiCoder/README.md

 ## Chat Interface
 ![NEW UI](./images/CHAT.png)

-## aiCoder provides two difrent specialized chat modes:
+## aiCoder provides two different specialized chat modes:

 ## New Chat
 Use **New Chat** to interactively modify a selected file.
 Before starting a conversation, be sure to choose a file from the **Files** tab.
 The LLM uses a system prompt specifying the snippet format.
 Correctly formatted snippets can be merged automatically, updating existing functions or class methods without disturbing the rest of the code.